A Universal Model of Commuting Networks: Results

-We use a cross-validation method to test the robustness of our estimation of the $\alpha$ and $\nu$ values and evaluate if it is possible to use them to generate commuting networks in new case studies.
-The dataset (including 80 case-studies) is randomly cut into two sets, called the training set (composed of 53 areas) and the testing set (composed of 27 areas).
-We use the training set to build a regression model giving the estimates of $\alpha$ and $\nu$.
-From these estimates and from equation \ref{loglogcalib}, we compute $\beta$ of the 27 regions of the testing set.
-We repeat the cross-validation process $10,000$ times obtaining about 3500 $\beta$ estimations for each case study.
-Then we calculate the CPC for the value of $\beta$ calibrated on the data (with the KS distance) and for each of the 3500 values obtained by the cross-validation method.
-Fig. \ref{CPC} shows, for each case study, the CPC associated with the calibrated $\beta$, the average CPC obtained with the $\beta$ values estimated from the cross-validation and the confidence interval defined by the minimum and the maximum values (but it is too small to be seen in most cases).
-The CPC obtained with the calibrated $\beta$ value (black triangle) is almost the same as the average CPC obtained with the estimated $\beta$ value (red square).
-We can observe that the average CPC obtained with the estimated $\beta$ value is, for some areas, higher than the CPC obtained with the calibrated $\beta$ value.
-It's possible that the common part of commuters are better with another $\beta$ value because it's not the calibration criterion.
-Globally, we can conclude that the $\beta$ values obtained with the log-linear model lead to the same values of the CPC indicator as the calibrated values.
-The method appears therefore fairly robust and can be used in other case studies with high confidence.
+Figure \ref{Figure3} shows, for each case-study, the CPC associated with the calibrated $\beta$, the average CPC obtained with the $\beta$ values estimated from the cross-validation and the confidence interval defined by the minimum and the maximum values (but it is too small to be seen in most cases).
+The CPC obtained with the calibrated $\beta$ value (black triangle) is almost the same as the average CPC obtained with the estimated $\beta$ in most cases (red square).
+Globally, we can conclude that the $\beta$ estimated with the log-linear model and the calibrated $\beta$ lead to very similar CPCs and also very similar MAE and the RMSE as shown in the Appendix.
+The method appears therefore fairly robust and this gives confidence for using it with the value of $\beta$ derived from our loglog regression in new cases studies.